Sylvaindelaforet/Tuple-server/README.md

  - multi-server, that connects multiple server each accessible from outside and from the other servers
  - cache, the <code>LindaCient</code> now has a cache on

+## Usage example

+The <code>application</code> sub-package in the <code>utils</code> package gives an example of the use this server can have.

+It illustrates the posibilities the callback class allows.

 ## Improvements

 The <code>CoreLinda</code> class should implements a better more efficient storage system for large quantity of data.